Zzy9797/FedKDDC/README.md

 Our experiments are implemented with open-source PyTorch 1.13.1, on an NVIDIA GeForce RTX 4090 platform.
 The results are shown in Tables 1-7.

-### Table 1:
+### Results of Dirichlet Distribution:
+Dirichlet distribution is a typical data splitting principle in FL, which effectively mimics the heterogeneity of data in real applications.
+We conduct the experiments under Dirichlet Distribution data partition to compare the performance among the state-of-the-arts methods.
-Accuracy (%) comparisons of image classification task on CIFAR-10 and CIFAR-100 under data partitioning of Dirichlet distribution.
+Table 1: Accuracy (%) comparisons of image classification task on CIFAR-10 and CIFAR-100 under data partitioning of Dirichlet distribution.

  Method  | CIFAR-10  | CIFAR-100
  ---- | ----- | ------